gchq/CyberChef/README.md

 ## Features

  - Drag and drop
-     - Operations can be dragged in and out of the recipe list, or reorganised.
+     - Operations can be dragged in and out of the recipe list, or reorganized.
      - Files up to 2GB can be dragged over the input box to load them directly into the browser.
  - Auto Bake
      - Whenever you modify the input or the recipe, CyberChef will automatically "bake" for you and produce the output immediately.
      - This can be turned off and operated manually if it is affecting performance (if the input is very large, for instance).
  - Automated encoding detection
-     - CyberChef uses [a number of techniques](https://github.com/gchq/CyberChef/wiki/Automatic-detection-of-encoded-data-using-CyberChef-Magic) to attempt to automatically detect which encodings your data is under.
-If it finds a suitable operation which can make sense of your data, it displays the 'magic' icon in the Output field which you can click to decode your data.
+     - CyberChef uses [many techniques](https://github.com/gchq/CyberChef/wiki/Automatic-detection-of-encoded-data-using-CyberChef-Magic) to attempt to automatically detect which encodings your data is under.
+If it finds a suitable operation that can make sense of your data, it displays the 'magic' icon in the Output field which you can click to decode your data.
  - Breakpoints
      - You can set breakpoints on any operation in your recipe to pause execution before running it.
      - You can also step through the recipe one operation at a time to see what the data looks like at each stage.